abhandary14/86-No-More/README.md

 Added test cases to increase code coverage.

-# :rocket: Installation Guide
+# 🚀 Installation Guide

  - Install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows) - Version: 18.17.1
  - Download and install [NodeJs](https://nodejs.org/en/download/) - Version: 7.0.2
+ - Download and install [Python](https://www.python.org/downloads/) - Version: 3.11 or above
  - Download the Allow CORS: Access-Control-Allow-Origin extension for Google Chrome - Version: 2.8.5
  - In the command prompt clone the frontend project using following commands:
 ## `git clone https://github.com/SE-Fall24-G73/86-No-More`
 - Navigate to the frontend and backend directories in separate terminals.
-- Then enter 'npm-install'
+  - Then enter `npm-install`
  to install all the required dependencies in both the terminals.
 The dependencies have been mentioned in the 'package.json' file.
 If you want to check newer versions of dependencies use
+- In a separate terminal in the backend directory,
+  - Enter `pip install -r requirements.txt`
 ## `npm-check-updates`
  - Then enter below command for both the terminals to start the application:
 ## `npm start`
+ - In a separate terminal in the backend directory, enter:
+## `python app.py`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## To run test cases enter below commands